nilic/kubectl-netshoot/README.md

 # kubectl netshoot 🌠
-A [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) for spinning up a [netshoot](https://github.com/nicolaka/netshoot) container. `netshoot` is a network troubleshooting swiss-army container which allows you to perform any troubleshooting without installing any new packages directly on the host or your application's package.
+A [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) for spinning up a [netshoot](https://github.com/nicolaka/netshoot) container. `netshoot` is a network troubleshooting swiss-army container which allows you to perform Kubernetes troubleshooting without installing any new packages in your containers or cluster nodes.

 ## Installation